Phoenix trial begins for NBA players accused of assault

 PHOENIX — A trial will begin for NBA players Marcus and Markieff Morris, who allegedly assaulted a man outside a Phoenix recreation

-Maricopa County Superior Court officials announced the trial's upcoming jury selection will start Wednesday morning.
+Maricopa County Superior Court officials announced the trial's jury selection will start Wednesday.

 The Morris brothers are accused of helping three other people beat 36-year-old Erik Hood on Jan.
 24, 2015.

-Hood told Phoenix police that he was repeatedly punched and kicked while sustaining a fractured nose, abrasions and a large bump on his head.
+Hood told Phoenix police that he was repeatedly punched and kicked and sustained a fractured nose, abrasions and a large bump on his head.

 The 6-foot-9 Morris twins became teammates in 2013 when Marcus was traded to the Suns.